 Use the right keywords in your meta description.

-The first step to improving any page’s ranking on search engines is to identify a few keywords per page.
+The first step to improving any page’s ranking on search engines is to identify a few keywords per page that you want to rank well for.
 These are phrases that when someone types them into Google, your webpage will (with some work) be one of the first to show up.
 You can incorporate keywords in other places including headings, text, page title, etc. Therefore, not every phrase you want to rank for needs to be included in the meta description.
 However, I recommend including the top 2-3 keywords that you want that specific page to rank for.
 Because meta descriptions are supposed to explain what the page is about, search engines will give them a lot of weight when deciding how to rank your page.
 Including a keyword in your meta description is like pointing a big arrow toward your website saying “If someone is looking for this thing, PICK ME to be at the top of the page!”

 Aim for 160 Characters.